JacquelineFlanigan/Using-SyriaTel-Insights-to-Pinpoint-Customer-Churn/README.md

 ### Logistic Regression Model

-Once again, the results across the confusion matrices were good but that does make it harder to determing which model is the right one for this problem.
-The Logistic Regression models make it eeasy to implement them in addition to changing/adding information to reflect new data.
+Once again, the results across the confusion matrices were good but that does make it harder to determining which model is the right one for this problem.
+The Logistic Regression models make it easy to implement them in addition to changing/adding information to reflect new data.
 They also tend to be more accurate than other models when dealing with simplistic data but you do need a large amount of said data to avoid overfitting your model.

 ### Gaussian Naive Bayes